-- 1. Before mounting the operator platform, check that the start switch is OFF and Direction Control switch is in the center OFF position. - Stand on the operator platform with your right foot on the treadle and left foot on the left side of the platform. - 3.
-Using heel pressure, press the rear of the treadle and release the parking brake. - 4.
-Place the Start switch in the ON position and wait 1 second. - Select a direction of travel. - 6.
-Using the ball of your foot, slowly press the treadle to accelerate to the desired speed.
+- 1. Stand in the approved operator position and press back on the treadle. - 2.
+Place the Direction Control switch in the center OFF position. - 3.
+Place the Start switch on the ON position and wait 1 second. - 4.
+Select a direction of travel. - 5.
+Slowly press the front of the treadle to accelerate to the desired speed.